Free Internal Communications Plan Template for a successful, tailored strategy

 #8 Allocate Responsibilities

 As always, there needs to be a chain of command.
-Clearly define who is responsible for each element within your communication plan.
+Clearly define who is responsible for each element within your internal communications plan.
 Assign roles and tasks to team members or departments.

 Best Practice: Ensure everyone understands their responsibilities and knows how to collaborate effectively.